Poojagarwal-13/WorldBank-International-Debt-BasicSQL/README.md

 # WorldBank-International-Debt-BasicSQL
 Analyze international debt data collected by The World Bank using basic SQL queries.

-This project is created as part of DataCamp Project ["Analyze International Debt Statistics(https://app.datacamp.com/learn/projects/754)"].
+This project is created as part of DataCamp Project [Analyze International Debt Statistics](https://app.datacamp.com/learn/projects/754).

 ### Project Description